AlexanderKononov/Supporting_scripts/README.md

 *getNormPosition.py*
 The script takes two files.
 The first is data file from the normal control sample.
 The second is data of the target (non-control) sample.
 The script extracts the intersection of these two lists of DNA coordinates.
 This code is used during preprocessing data during CloneHD analysis for normalization of data by normal tissue sample.

+*Vmeasure.py*
+The script takes two files with Z matrices of subclone prediction (matrix of predicted subclone per predicted mutation cluster, with 0 and 1 elements) One matrix is predicted cluster-subclone assignment another one is know seted cluster -subclone information.
+The script writs V-measure metrics to evaluate of rightness of prediction.